Last updated: 28 January 2004

 and the transition table.

-The description in the second paragraph talks about POA
+The description in the second paragraph talks about POAs,

 activates the POA manager.
 However, the POA manager is created in the holding